 On the last word, she swung the door open, and in a single sudden movement flung Jonathan inside as he protested.
 She had been distracting him.

 His pleas didn't help, and he landed on the stone floor of the chapel, briefly stunned as she continued her lecture.
 By this point, he no longer cared about the story.
 Gran was talking to herself.

 "It didn't last, of course.
 The chapel was deserted after the stock market crash.
 With the money gone, our neighbors shunned us.
 The birds were sold off to zoos or shot, since we could no longer afford to maintain the aviary.
 My father became thin and weak, went down to our fruit cellar one evening, and blew his skull to pieces with the same gun he used on the birds he couldn't sell.
 Mother said that he couldn't bear what he did to them.
 Unable to live without him, she hung herself from despair."
-She shook her head, disgusted by her parents' cowardice.
+She shook her head.
 "Always a weak woman, was Mother."

 Jonathan had recovered by then, but she slammed the door shut even as he clambered to his feet, the sound echoing off stone walls.
 He ran to it, kneeling, desperate to reason with her.
 He listened to her voice and movements through the door.
 If he could hear her, she could hear him.

 "Gran!
 Let me out!
 I'll do anything you want!
 I'm sorry!
 Let me out, please!
 Please!"
 He shouted until his voice rasped and his tongue became sandpaper.
 His knuckles hurt from pounding on the door.
 "I shouldn't have taken the book!"